 Explanation 5 to s.
 9(1)(i) was inserted to clarify that an asset or capital asset, being any share or interest in a company or entity registered or incorporated outside India shall be deemed to be situated in India if the share or interest derives, directly or indirectly, it’s value substantially from assets located in India.

 Following this amendment, the Income Tax Authorities have raised demands in seventeen cases.

 Proposed Amendment by Taxation Laws (Amendment) Bill, 2021

 The Taxation Laws (Amendment) Bill 2021 (‘TLA 2021’) proposes to amend the ITA so as to provide that no tax demand shall be raised in the future on the basis of such retrospective amendment for an indirect transfer of capital assets undertaken prior to 28th May 2012.

-It is proposed to introduce Fourth, Fifth & Sixth Proviso to Explanation 5 to s.
+It is proposed to introduce the Fourth, Fifth & Sixth Proviso to Explanation 5 to s.
 9(1)(i) so as to provide relief to such organizations which were impacted by such retrospective amendment.

 - The Fourth Proviso to Explanation 5 to s.
-9(1)(i) gives relief on pending assessments and states that Explanation 5 shall not be applicable in respect of income accruing or arising through or from an indirect transfer of Indian asset made before 28th May 2012, to:
+9(1)(i) gives relief on pending assessments and states that Explanation 5 shall not be applicable in respect of income accruing or arising through or from an indirect transfer of Indian assets made before 28th May 2012, to: